Body Friendly Design The Principles of Kitchen Ergonomics

 Adaptable to Every User

 The need to be able to mass-produce inexpensively in large quantities has resulted in the standardization of many kitchen components to a hypothetical "average" person.
-Countertops are, for example, resolutely 36" from the floor.
-An average height that fits many users but, unfortunately, not every user.
+Countertops, for example, are resolutely 36 inches from the floor, an average height that actually fits very few users.
+Most need a slightly higher or slightly lower countertop as an optimal work surface.

-Upper cabinets are installed 18" above the countertop, a location that works for many users.
-But for short persons, this means only the lowest portion of the wall cabinet can be reached.
+Factory-made upper cabinets are designed to be installed 18" above the countertop, a location that works for many users.
+But for users 5'6" and under, it means that only the lowest portion of the cabinet can be easily reached.

-After many years of designing kitchens, we have found that a better height for most people is 15-16" above the countertop, a placement that does not interfere with the use of the countertop and puts more of the upper cabinet within easy reach, improving primary storage in every task area.
+After many years of designing kitchens, we found that a better height for most people is around 15 inches, a placement that does not interfere with the use of the countertop and puts more of the upper cabinet within easy reach, improving primary storage in every task area.

-An adaptable kitchen ignores the standard dimensions and concentrates on making the kitchen fit its user.
+An adaptable kitchen ignores the standard, average, or recommended dimensions and concentrates on making a kitchen fit its users.

-Countertops can be as low as 32" and still accommodate under-counter appliances such as dishwashers.
-Upper cabinets can be installed as low as 14½" above the countertop and most countertop appliances will still fit.
+Countertops can be as high as 42" or as low as 32" and still accommodate under-counter appliances such as dishwashers.
+Upper cabinets can be installed as low as 14½" above the countertop and countertop appliances will still fit.
+(Accessible guidelines require 14", and many accessible building codes have adopted that specification.)

 Kitchens should work for every user, not just the primary user, and certainly not just a hypothetical "average" user.